 My parents started reading to me from the time I was a baby.
 My mom is an avid reader and worked at the public library for most of my childhood.
 There was never a scarcity of books in my childhood home!

-As you can see, I never lost my quirky, creative side once I moved to college.
+As you can see, I never lost my quirky, creative side once I headed to college.
 In fact, the writer in me returned after the heartbreaking end of my first relationship.
-That summer I spent many nights typing away on my computer typewriter, revisiting the same story from years before and adding on to it.
+That summer I spent many nights typing away, revisiting the same story from years before.

 Life kept me busy after college with a young family and a demanding day job, but in 2011 – after devouring the Twilight series – I got a strong urge to write again.
 The story which originated in the mind of an 11-year-old girl was resurrected once again.
 Thus began my current writing journey.
-Read more in my Testimony.
+Read my Testimony here.